timovp/elevator-tracker/README.md

 ### 3) Configure a local DB path (recommended)

-For local runs (not Docker), point SQLite to a file in the project directory by setting a environment variable or using a `.env` file:
+For local runs (not Docker), point SQLite to a file in the project directory by setting an environment variable or using a `.env` file:

 **macOS/Linux**